 Many retired people enjoy sipping tea while reading a newspaper, yet few are aware of both the benefits and drawbacks to drinking tea.
-Few can argue against the health benefits of tea, but if one drinks tea under certain conditions, there may be health consequences.
+Few can argue against the health benefits of tea, but if you drink tea under certain conditions, there may be health consequences.
 For the elderly, it is wise to avoid drinking tea in the following situations.

 On an empty stomach

 Tea contains caffeine and other alkaloids.
 The body reacts to the absorption of these items by exhibiting symptoms such as palpitation, dizziness, weakness in the limbs, and absentmindedness.
 This is particularly true for people who drink tea in the morning on an empty stomach.
 This is known as tea intoxication.
 Tea intoxication can be relieved by eating a piece of candy or drinking sugar water.

 Compared to the young, the elderly have a weaker digestive system.
 Elderly people who suffer from duodenal and stomach ulcers will often feel worse after drinking tea.
 This is most pronounced if you drink strong tea in the morning on an empty stomach.
 Tea contains tannic acid, and too much may lead to indigestion or constipation.

 Tea plays a role in stimulating the nervous system.
 Drinking strong tea when you are intoxicated will put stress on your heart.
 For the elderly with a weak heart and kidneys, drinking large amounts of strong tea is undesirable, especially when combined with alcohol.

 The absorption of substances contained in tea can stimulate the central nervous system.
 Drinking tea can lead to insomnia, especially drinking newly roasted green tea.
 Tea has a diuretic effect, so drinking tea before bedtime may cause frequent urination, which will affect the quality of sleep.